Sorgavaasal: Plot

-Kattabomman, who was expecting a promotion to jail superintendent but was overlooked in favor of Sunil Kumar, is appointed by the minister to counter Siga's influence.
+Kattabomman, who was expecting a promotion to jail superintendent but was overlooked in favour of Sunil Kumar, is appointed by the minister to counter Siga's influence.
 Upon confronting Siga, Sunil challenges to curb the illicit activities, but Siga asserts that he has transformed.
-Once Mani is caught drug peddling, this leads to Siga's arrest and humiliation to undress Siga under the guise of frisking.
+Once Mani is caught drug peddling, this leads to Siga's arrest and humiliation, to undress Siga under the guise of frisking.
 Sunil, seeking to exploit Parthi against Siga, feigns benevolence and assigns Parthi to work in the prison kitchen under Bashir Bhai, where he befriends Rangu and Mohan.
 Once Parthi discovers Rangu being sexually exploited for the benefit of VIP prisoners, and Sunil confiscates Kendrick's Bible and brutally beats him, confining him to a dark cell.
 Kendrick eventually succumbs to fear, leading to his tragic demise in prison.
-Enraged by Kendrick's death, Siga violently assaults a policeman but Seelan cautions Siga that Sunil's inhumane treatment must be exposed to the public, on Christmas Day, when a reporter accompanied by church sisters visits the prison.
+Enraged by Kendrick's death, Siga violently assaults a policeman, but Seelan cautions Siga that Sunil's inhumane treatment must be exposed to the public on Christmas Day, when a reporter accompanied by church sisters visits the prison.

-Days before Christmas, on December 17, Sunil unofficially releases Parthi from prison, aiming to manipulate him into killing Siga.
+Days before Christmas, on 17 December, Sunil unofficially releases Parthi from prison, aiming to manipulate him into killing Siga.
 To gain Parthi's trust, Sunil arranges a meeting between Parthi and his mother.
 Sunil then deceives Parthi, suggesting that if Siga acknowledges he did not hire Parthi to kill Shanmugam, Parthi will be released.
 Sunil manipulates him into mixing laxative powder in Siga's food, but Parthi assumes it to be poison.
 Following Kendrick's funeral, Siga and his associates become intoxicated.
-Parthi refrains from offering Siga the adulterated food, however, Mani, unaware of the adulteration, gives it to Siga.
+Parthi refrains from offering Siga the adulterated food; however, Mani, unaware of the adulteration, gives it to Siga.
 Before consuming the food, Siga confesses to Parthi that he had no involvement in Shanmugam's murder.
-Sunil under Minister's instructions, transports Siga to Vellore prison.
-Unbeknownst to Sunil, Siga had consumed the adultered food and died en route.
+Sunil, under the minister's instructions, transports Siga to Vellore prison.
+Unbeknownst to Sunil, Siga had consumed the adulterated food and died en route.
 Realizing the food is being poisoned, Sunil orders Kattabomman to take Siga's corpse to the government hospital for autopsy, where it is discovered that an additional toxic substance was present in his system.
-On December 20, the day of Parthi's bail hearing, the news of Siga's death spreads throughout the prison, sparking a violent uprising among the inmates, thereby attacking the police, and breaking free from their cells.
+On 20 December, the day of Parthi's bail hearing, the news of Siga's death spreads throughout the prison, sparking a violent uprising among the inmates, who attack the police and break free from their cells.
 Mani assumes control of the prison, while Siga's rival gang vows to eliminate him.